Core concepts

 So, how do we think of these values if we're thinking beyond the DOM tree?

-Contexts as implicits
+Contexts as implicit parameters

 Just like the DOM, function execution forms a tree, where each function call is a node and its children are the functions that it calls, e.g. the callstack tree.

-In this mental model, contexts can be thought of as implicit parameters that are in scope for all functions below a certain part of the callstack tree.
+In this mental model, Contexts can be thought of as implicit parameters that are in scope for all functions below a certain part of the call stack tree.
 These are essentially like contextual parameters in Scala and similar functional languages.

-Going all the way back to signal purity, we said that given the same parameters and the same signal state, a signal-pure function is guaranteed to return the same result.
-In this model, contexts are simply extra parameters that are accessed lazily, so our statement still holds.
-If we run a signal in two different contexts, the results could be different.
-But if the context is the same, then the value will be the same and we can reuse the result between function calls.
+Going all the way back to signal-purity, we said that given the same parameters and the same Signal state, a signal-pure function is guaranteed to return the same result.
+In this model, Contexts are simply extra parameters that are accessed lazily, so our statement still holds.
+If we run a Signal in two different Contexts, the results could be different.
+But if the Context is the same, then the value will be the same and we can reuse the result between function calls.

-Signalium manages this under the hood, forking reactive functions if new contexts are set.
+Signalium manages this under the hood, forking Reactive Functions if new Contexts are set.

-const LogContext = createContext('root');
+const LogContext = context('root');

-const useLog = reactive(() => {
+const log = reactive(() => {

 });

-useLog(); // logs 'root'
+log(); // logs 'root'

-useLog(); // does not log
+log(); // does not log

 withContexts([[LogContext, 'child']], () => {

-useLog(); // logs 'child'
+log(); // logs 'child'

-useLog(); // does not log
+log(); // does not log

 });